 The Franklin County Department of Sanitary Engineering is responsible for providing a safe and dependable supply of drinking water to your community.
-This report covers January 1 through December 31st, 2012.
+This report covers January 1 through December 31st, 2013.
 The County Sanitary Engineer's Lockbourne drinking water supply surpasses the strict regulations of both the State of Ohio and the U.S. Environmental Protection Agency (EPA), which require all water suppliers to prepare reports like this annually.
-The Franklin County Sanitary Engineers maintain a current, unconditional license to operate our water system.
+The Franklin County maintains a current, unconditional license to operate this water system.

-In 2012, our water department distributed 8 million gallons of water to Lockbourne customers.
-Our water source is purchased pretreated water from the City of Columbus, the Parsons Avenue Water Plant, and distributed to the Village of Lockbourne.
-The Parsons Avenue Water Plant relies on groundwater pumped from wells.
-This water services customers who live in the Village of Lockbourne.
-Columbus treats your water using disinfection and filtration to remove or reduce harmful contaminants that may come from the source water.
+In 2013, Franklin County Sanitary Engineering's Lockbourne treatment system distributed more than 9 million gallons of water to customers.
+Lockbourne treatment system water is purchased, pretreated water from the City of Columbus' Parsons Avenue Water Plant.
+The Parsons Avenue Water Plant relies on groundwater pumped from wells, and Columbus treats your water using disinfection and filtration to remove or reduce harmful contaminants that may come from the source water.
+The city is proactive in protecting water sources, utilizing land stewardship programs and erosion prevention efforts to keep run-off pesticides and fertilizers out of local rivers and streams.

-If you have questions about this report or your water utility service, please contact us by calling 614-525-3940 or by writing to 280 East Broad Street, 2nd Floor, Room 201, Columbus, OH 43215-4562.
+If you have questions about this report or your water utility service, please contact us by calling 614-525-3940 or by writing to 280 East Broad Street, 2nd Floor, Room 201,